 To succeed with a lifestyle blog you DO NOT have to reinvent the wheel, just put your own spin on what is already working.
 If you memorize that part you’ll be golden. ☺

 Also, creating decent content takes practice and it’s something you’ll get better at as you go.
 There is no other way around it.

 So keep creating it, even if you feel like you are burning out and losing motivation.
+In order to really learn how to start a blog and get paid, you need perseverance.
 Remember, slow and steady wins the race.